DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 # Brute Force Approach

-We can exhaust the search space in quadratic time by checking whether each element is the majority element.
-The brute force approach iterates over the array, then iterates again for each number to count its occurrences.
-When the number is found to appear more than any other, return it.
+## **Intuition**

+To find the majority element, we can count the frequency of each element in the array.
+The element that appears more than `floor(n / 2)` times is guaranteed to exist, so we can return it once we find it.